 If a report is withdrawn in error, you can contact SIRE support by email at email@example.com

-Please ensure to provide as much detail about the report as possible including the report name, date of inspection and the name of the inspector who submitted the report.
+Please provide as much detail about the report as possible including the report name, date of inspection and the name of the inspector who submitted the report.

 Report requires changes but has been processed - Marking a Report For Re-submission